finix-payments/finix-flex-docs-generator/sections/transfers/definition.md

 within an hour) update to SUCCEEDED.

 <aside class="notice">
-All Transfers automatically have an underlying Authorization (also known as a card hold).
-If a Transfer returns PENDING this indicates that the corresponding AUTHORIZATION was successful.
+When an Authorization is captured a corresponding Transfer will also be created.
 </aside>